theupdateframework/taps/tap8.md

 Where ROLE, KEYID, KEY, and THRESHOLD are as defined in the original tuf spec.
 The value of ROLE has to be the same as the role for the delegation.
 The value of THRESHOLD is its new value.
-PREV_HASH is the sha256 hash of the previous rotate file, or null if this is the first rotate file.
+PREV_FILENAME is the name of the previous rotate file in the chain, or null if this is the first rotate file for this role.
 The keyids specify the new valid key ids (which may be a subset or superset of the old ones).
 A rotate file does _not_ contain an expiration date, it is meant to be signed once and never modified.
 The rotate